 Additionally, it helps in solving many hair problems – like frizzy hair – and provides a smooth shine to your hair.

 There are various types of vinegar, such as white vinegar and apple cider vinegar, which help to remove hair dye.
 While white vinegar can remove hair dye just as effectively, it has an unpleasant odor.
 Hence, most people use cider vinegar, which has a pleasant fragrance.
+However, there are different kinds of ACV also, filtered and unfiltered.
+Unfiltered ACV generally has a bad reaction on the skin and causes a hot rash.

 So, what is the procedure of how to remove hair dye naturally with vinegar?
 Find out in the next section!